-3. Place the beam in the testing machine so that the two reference lines on the side of the beam are directly under the centerline of the center bearing.
-The maximum fiber stress during application of the load will occur in the outer fiber in the line drawn across the bottom of the beam, this line being directly under the load.
+3. Place the beam in the testing machine so that the reference line on the as cast top side of the beam is directly under the centerline of the center bearing.
+The maximum fiber stress during application of the load will occur in the outer fiber across the bottom of the beam directly under the load.

 4. Rotate the micro pump handle counter-clockwise to expose the maximum number of threads, and close the loading valve on the pump.

 5. Apply a small initial load, and remove the stirrup pins.

 6. The load may be applied rapidly up to approximately 50 percent of the estimated breaking load with the pump handle.
 The final half of the loading is accomplished by turning the crank of the micro pump, at a rate that the extreme fiber stress does not exceed 150 psi per minute.
 This is approximately 1200 pounds per minute on the test gauge for six inch beams and approximately 500 pounds per minute for four inch beams.

 7. Using one of the fractured faces, take one measurement at each edge and one at the center of the cross section for each direction (width and depth).
 Make measurements to the nearest 0.05 in..
 Average the three readings to determine the average width and average depth of the specimen at the section of failure.
 (Figure 1)

 1. From the calibration sheet furnished with each machine, determine the corrected load placed upon the beam.
 The machine should be calibrated annually.